 While the shared hosting plans don’t include a staging feature, the DreamPress plans make it very easy to create a staging site.
-Simply click the button to create the staging site, then once it’s set up, use the controls to copy the content between the two sites.
+Simply click the button to create the staging site, then, once it’s set up, use the controls to copy the content between the two sites.

 The DreamPress staging system is very easy to use.
-However, unlike some other hosts, such as SiteGround and WP Engine, you can’t choose which components of your site to transfer between the live and staging environments, such as just the files, the database, or even only a specific database table.
+However, unlike some other hosts, such as SiteGround and WP Engine, you can’t choose which components of your site to transfer between the live and staging environments, such as just the files, the database or even only a specific database table.

 DreamHost Control Panel

 Thankfully, the DreamHost control panel is well designed and easy to use.
-While there might be some cPanel components missing, all of the essential tools and controls are available to ensure you’re able to manage your website and hosting account.
+While there may be some cPanel components missing, all of the essential tools and controls are available to ensure you’re able to manage your website and hosting account.